The Cobb Land Trust took possession of a piece of property

 The boundary expansion for Kennesaw

-Mountain NBP (National Battlefield Park) will pass the Senate before the end of July.
+Mountain NBP (National Battlefield Park) passed the Senate.
 The work of Cobb

 Land Trust, the Georgia Civil War Commission, and Cobb County began more than

-years ago this month.
-So many people have supported the saving of this
+years ago Many people have supported the saving of this

 |Through negotiations with the developer and the